ankitdexter/Exploratory-Data-Analysis--EDA--on-Haberman-dataset/README.md

 * Analysing some useful statistics from data

 ## Structure of Repo-
-There is only one .ipynb notebook and its pdf form
+There is one folder named EDA which contains .ipynb notebook and its pdf form